joergschultzelutter/mpad/README.md

 ## Supported features

 - Worldwide daily/hourly weather forecast for address / zip code / lat,lon / maidenhead / ...
-- METAR data for IATA/ICAO codes or the nearest airport to the user's position
+- METAR/TAF data for IATA/ICAO codes or the nearest airport to a user's position
 - CWOP data for a given CWOP station (or the nearest one)
 - Sunrise/sunset and moonrise/sunset for a given callsign (or the station's callsign)
 - Extensive position data for your own callsign or a different callsign (human readable address, MGRS, Maidenhead, UTM, DMS, distance between the two users, altitude)